CiscoDevNet/AppD-Cloud-Kickstart/workshops/aws/eks-monitoring-lab/lab-exercise-02.md

 https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html#putty-private-key

-Once you have the converted the pem file to a ppk file, you can configure PuTTY to SSH into the Launch Pad EC2 instance using the steps below.
+Once you have converted the pem file to a ppk file, you can configure PuTTY to SSH into the Launch Pad EC2 instance using the steps below.

-1. Enter public the host name or IP address of your LPAD instance
+1. Enter the public host name or IP address of your LPAD instance
 2. Enter a name for your session to your LPAD instance
 3. Click on the Auth option under SSH
 4. Click on the Browse button to select your PPK file